zebluim/I2GDS2024/RNA_g1/README.md

 ## FastQC
-FastQC will be used to assess the quality of the raw reads and generate an html report detailing sequence quality, adapter contamination, GC content, etc.
+FastQC will be used to assess the quality of the raw reads and generate an html report detailing sequence quality, adapter contamination, GC content, etc. If FastQC is available on your computing environment, installation may be as easy as invoking module load.
+If not, try installing via the download.

 #### Installation via module load:
 ```bash